cmmasaba/confluence-elt/README.md

 Refer tp the [LICENSE](LICENSE) for terms of use.

 ## Contributions
-Contributions are very much welcome.<br>
+Contributions are very much welcome, open a PR with your additions and request a review.<br>
 If you encounter problems feel free to open an issue.